 Best things to do in Iceland in January

 Iceland’s landscape is gorgeous any time of year, but January is particularly stunning for blue ice.
 Blue ice forms on glaciers when there’s considerable snowfall compacted against the surface.
-And because of weather and science, we get stunning blue glaciers that make for even more picturesque hikes, such as at Sólheimajökull, or even more incredible ice cave explorations, like at through the crystal ice caves at Vatnajökull.
+Because of weather and science, we get spectacular blue glaciers that make for even more picturesque hikes, such as at Sólheimajökull.
+For even more incredible ice cave explorations, the crystal ice caves at Vatnajökull are worth the visit.
+Please be sure to go on a tour with a certified guide as it can be dangerous to travel on the glaciers.

 January is a perfect time to try local cuisine in Reykjavik

 Þorri is the midwinter festival here, falling on the fourth month of winter in the Norse calendar.
-There are some odd things we do, including Man’s or Farmer’s Day, involving men wearing their trousers by one leg only to welcome visitors to their homes.
-More importantly, we have Þorrablót, a feast to celebrate Thor, the god of thunder.
+The first day of þorri is Husband’s Day, and the first day to hold þorrablót.
+Originally, the feast was to celebrate Thor, the god of thunder.
+Today, we just eat traditional Icelandic food, drink brennivín and be merry.
 This is when we serve up local favorites like the fermented shark and sour ram’s testicles.
 If there’s a great time to try the exotic of our local cuisine, this is it!

 Weather in Iceland in January